 Argentine tango is a partner dance, i.e. it requires two dancers to work together, with each dancer being allowed by the other to perform their respective roles as successfully as possible.
 There is no fixed choreographic sequences to learn (although individual tango figures do have their own step sequences) because Argentine tango is an improvisational dance where the leader creates a structure to the dance, within which the follower can express themselves with the way they follow, and decorate their part of the dance.

-- The leader must ‘invite’ the follower to step in the direction required, but not pull, push or otherwise force the follower into position.
+- The leader should ‘invite’ the follower to step in the direction required, but not pull, push or otherwise force the follower into position.
 This requires a clear lead, and sometimes patience.
-As a leader grows in confidence they should also develop the skill of having a ‘Plan B’ for when the follower just doesn’t accept the invitation.
+As a leader grows in confidence they should also develop the skill of having a ‘Plan B’ for when the follower does not accept the invitation.
 These skills will be learned in your couples dance classes for Argentine tango 🙂

-- Leaders should give time for followers to express themselves with decorative movements, so leaders need to learn to avoid the need to be constantly stepping to the main musical beat.
+- Leaders should give time for followers to express themselves with decorative movements, so leaders need to learn to avoid the need to be constantly stepping to the main musical beat (but still learn to be musical).
 Leaders should learn to be generous with their pauses to allow followers to contribute to the dance in their own way.

 - Conversely, followers should not abuse the time given by the leader for the expressive decoration.
 When a leader starts looking at his watch, tutting and shaking his head, it’s time for the dance to move on 🙂